poojithanetha87-netizen/Uber_TripRequest_Analysis_SQL_Powerbi_Excel/guy.md

 ⚙️ **ETL & Database Modeling (PostgreSQL)**

--The cleaned data was migrated to a postgresql environment:
+- The cleaned data was migrated to a postgresql environment:

 **Connectivity:** Established a secure connection between VS Code and PostgreSQL using psycopg2.